Sterile Process Technician

 EDUCATION: High school diploma or General Education Degree (GED) or an equivalent combination of relevant education and experience.
 Completion of a Scrub Technician program preferred.

-EXPERIENCE: One (1) year of sterile processing experience, preferably in an acute care setting.
+EXPERIENCE: None required.
+One (1) year of sterile processing experience preferred.

 LICENSURE OR CERTIFICATION: AAMI Certification preferred.